gardener/gardener/docs/extensions/provider-local.md

 ## Future Work

-Future work could mostly focus on resolving above listed [limitations](#limitations), i.e.,
+Future work could mostly focus on resolving the above listed [limitations](#limitations), i.e.:

 - Implement a `cloud-controller-manager` and deploy it via the [`ControlPlane` controller](#controlplane).
 - Properly implement `.spec.machineTypes` in the `CloudProfile`s (i.e., configure `.spec.resources` properly for the created shoot worker machine pods).